gnolang/gno/docs/concepts/standard-library/overview.md

 ...
 ```

-All the packages have automatically generated documentation through the use of
+All the packages have automatically generated documentation through the use of the
 `gno doc` command, which has similar functionality and features to `go doc`:

 ```console